Microsoft/ATADocs.pt-br/ATPDocs/atp-prerequisites.md

 > [!NOTE]
-> Por padrão, o Azure ATP é compatível com até 100 sensores.
+> Por padrão, a ATP do Azure dá suporte a até 200 sensores.
 Caso deseje instalar mais, entre em contato com o suporte do Azure ATP.

 ## <a name="azure-atp-sensor-requirements"></a>Requisitos do sensor do Azure ATP
 Esta seção lista os requisitos do sensor do Azure ATP.